 year, and allow students to get research experience while they are enrolled full-time

-- The Faculty Research Grantallows faculty to pursue new research directions.
-This Academic Senate program supports
+- The Faculty Research Grant allows faculty to pursue new research directions.
+The Academic Senate program supports

 the initial or preliminary phases of a research project that may be necessary to seek

 - The Ferris Foundation Exceptional Merit Grant can be used to support a wide variety of innovative projects that advance the mission

 of Ferris State University.
 Supported areas include (but are not limited to) pilot